HelenHelene/eportfolio/SSD/SSD_Unit08.md

 xx

 ### Artefacts and Collaborative Discussion
-As part of my e-portfolio, I participated in collaborative discussions completed the following activities, which are documented in the provided link:
+As part of my e-portfolio, I participated in collaborative discussions and completed the following activities, which are documented in the provided link:

 [Collaborative Discussion 1 - Cryptography Case Study - TrueCrypt-Initial post](SSD_Unit08_Initial.pdf)